earthai-tech/k-diagram/docs/source/user_guide/feature_based.rst

 compare the importance or contribution profiles of multiple features across different groups, conditions, or models (referred to as "layers").
-Each layer is represented by a distinct colored polygon on the chart, creating a unique "fingerprint" of feature influence for that layer :cite:t:`kouadiob2025`. allows for easy identification of dominant features, relative importance It patterns, and shifts in influence across the layers being compared.
+Each layer is represented by a distinct colored polygon on the chart, creating a unique "fingerprint" of feature influence for that layer :footcite:p:`kouadiob2025`.
+It allows for easy identification of dominant features, relative-importance patterns, and shifts in influence across the layers being compared.
+When feature scores originate from model- agnostic tools (e.g., permutation importance) or model-specific methods (e.g., gradient/attention based for TFT), the fingerprint helps synthesize those signals into a single comparative view :footcite:p:`Lim2021, scikit-learn`.

 **Mathematical Concept:**
 Let :math:`\mathbf{R}` be the input `importances` matrix of shape